Other Considerations with Hydronic Heating

 Combi Boilers – Boosted Storage Domestic Hot Water

 An all in one unit that provides a boiler for the hydronic heating and domestic hot water with a storage unit.
 Having a storage unit means that you can provide all domestic hot water with your hydronic heating boiler.
-This unit can provide a home with up to 3 bathrooms with it’s total hot water requirements, and means you don’t require a seperate domestic hot water system.
+This unit can provide a home with up to 3 bathrooms with its total hot water requirements, and means you don’t require a separate domestic hot water system.

 Solar Heated Water

-Solar power can be used to offset your power costs of an electric fired system.
+Solar power can be used to offset the power costs of an electric fired system.
 Hydronic heating requires a large amount of kW’s so realistically you would never be able to generate enough kW’s from solar in winter to completely cover your energy costs.